skrapkam/samchang/src/projects/google/index.md

 ## Overview

-The Google VR team needed a redesign of their website’s navigation menu.
+The Google VR team needed a redesign of their website's navigation menu.
 This menu would be integrated within most of Google VR product pages.
-It had to be easily scaleable and follow Google’s brand/standard guidelines.
+It had to be easily scaleable and follow Google's brand/standard guidelines.
 I designed a menu to achieve these goals.

 <blog-button>
 <button-visit>